Skip to main content

 Thematic inspections

-5.11 The size and complexity of the service will determine how long the inspection should be and the number of inspectors present.
+5.10 The size or complexity of the service will determine how long the inspection should be and the number of inspectors present.
 A small service where there are no concerns will normally be inspected by one inspector over the course of one day.
-A service that is large or has complex issues could result in more than one inspector being present and could take longer than one day.
+A service that is large and/ or has complex issues could result in more than one inspector being present and/or could take longer than one day.
 As part of the inspection we have discussions with people using the service, their representatives and staff.
 We may do this separately to the site visit for example when we visit people receiving domiciliary support services.

 6. Scheduling of inspections

-6.1 When a provider has registered with us, we will ensure each service(s) pertaining to that registration is monitored through a rolling programme of scheduled inspections.
-Information received between scheduled inspections will also be monitored.
-The information gathered through this monitoring process informs us how the service(s) is performing and when a subsequent inspection should be scheduled.
+6.1 Services will be monitored through a rolling programme of scheduled inspections.
+Information received between scheduled inspections is monitored to inform us how the service(s) is performing and when a subsequent inspection should be scheduled.

-• if there is an absent manager/vacant manager post and/or absent Responsible Individual for more than three months - this may impact on the safe operation of the service; and
+• if there is an absent Responsible Individual for more than six months as this may impact on the safe operation of the service

 6.4 In order to determine the frequency of inspection we have developed a scheduling model that captures and weighs the factors listed above.
-Our scheduling model will use the available information to identify whether a service requires a routine, early or priority inspection.
-However, the scheduling model is only a tool used for the specific purpose of scheduling an inspection.
-The quality of the service is determined at inspection.
+We use the available information to identify whether a service requires a routine, early or priority inspection.
+This model is used for the specific purpose of scheduling an inspection with the quality of the service being determined at inspection.

 6.5 The list below sets out the scheduling of inspections for different types of services and the intervals that could be expected if a service is identified as requiring a routine, early or priority inspection.